shellkraft/eJPT-Notes/eJPT Notes/WAPT/BurpSuite.md

 5. In the `intruder` menu, we need to configure the positions where payloads will be inserted.
 In our case, we'll clear all our positions with the `clear` button.

 6. Click `Add` button to add a new payload position.
-In our case, the payload will be `$name$`.
+In our case, the payload will be `§name§`.
 This will use GET request to enumerate the directories.
 ```
-GET /$name$ HTTP/1.1
+GET /§name§ HTTP/1.1
 ```

 ![[Pasted image 20231125004837.png]]